omayconaguiar/Challenge-Project-Ecommerce-Front/README.md

-# FFrontend React (User Story: Robust Frontend Integration)
+# Frontend React (User Story: Robust Frontend Integration)

 - This is an example of a React 18 + TypeScript frontend illustrating:
 - Integration with a backend (using axios and interceptors).